Grails-Plugin-Consortium/grails-cxf-client/README.md

 <a name="Mime"></a>
 MIME ATTACHMENTS
 ----------------
 Functionality was recently added by Kyle Dickerson to support mime type attachements in a response.
 To do this you will need to set both the _wsdl_ and _wsdlServiceName_ properties.
 This is done so that cxf will be able to resolve correctly the attachment data against the wsdl.
 If you fail to set these you may cause an IndexOutOfBounds thrown from cxf.
+You may need to define _wsdlEndpointName_ as well.

 <p align="right"><a href="#Top">Top</a></p>
 <a name="Security"></a>